chungtit/floorplan-data-pipeline/DESIGN.md

 ## 4. Pipeline Orchestration (Airflow Setup)

 We use an event-driven architecture supported by Apache Airflow to coordinate the workflow of the pipeline.

-### Run with Apache Airflow (part 2 - task 4)
+The following the steps to set up Airflow

 1. Find the DAG file for the workflow definition in `airflow/dags/floorplan_orchestration.py`
 2. Configure PYTHONPATH to ensure Airflow can import modules from the project:
 ```